gsgbills/MITIBMCloud/README.md

 # MITIBMCloud
-Information relevant to IBM Cloud use in MIT

-## How can I run code on IBM Cloud [Watson Studio](https://www.ibm.com/cloud/watson-studio) (for free) ?
+## How can I run code on IBM Cloud [Watson Studio](https://www.ibm.com/cloud/watson-studio)?

-Here are the steps to setup your account to use Machine Learing (ML) training runs on different numbers and types of GPUs.
+Here are the setup steps to to use the Machine Learing (ML) service.
-**These steps use a Command Line Interface (CLI).
+**NB: These steps use a Command Line Interface (CLI).
 There is an alternative browser used interface**

 What we will do as a one time Setup:
 0. Confirm that you have an IBM Cloud userid